Drip Irrigation is a special type of subsurface irrigation. It is also known as trickle irrigation.

 b.
 Water-logging is avoided due to the use of the filter.

 c.
 High crop yield.

 d.
-Reduction in labour cost.
+Reduction in labor cost.

 e.
 No over-irrigation.

 f.
-No need of level field.
+No need for the level field.

 g.
 Utilize recycled non-potable water.

 h.
 Reduces the growth of unwanted weeds.

 i.
 Soil erosion is reduced.